Jim-108ghost/Jim-quantum/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD student in Coldatoms
+    - course: PhD student in Yb Rydberg Atom Array
       institution: Peking Univeristy
       year: 2025-
     - course: Undergraduate in Physics